Thien Cung cave

 In the centre are four large pillars supporting the

-"roof of heaven.� From the base to the top, many strange
+"roof of heaven.- From the base to the top, many

-stalactites make a natural stone curtain.
-Somewhere
+roof, stalactites make a natural stone curtain.

 Arriving at the last partition of the grotto, a natural